sreymja/appsync-rds-cdk-template/docs/Blog.md

 to our lambda spin up times by checking for un-deployed migrations at the start of every lambda.
 Our AppSync API only has resolvers so there's not even a lambda start up to hook into.

-#### Flyway
+**_Flyway -_**
-I spent some time trying to get a flyway lambda to work and to some degree it did work but it was difficult to work with and I realized that I could probably get closer to what I wanted using my own code.
-For this
+_I spent some time trying to get a flyway lambda to work and to some degree it did work but it was difficult to work with and I realized that I could probably get closer to what I wanted using my own code._

-The stack sets up a lambda function
+The stack sets up a lambda function and an s3 bucket.
+Any file uploaded to the s3 bucket triggers the lambda which gets each file from the bucket and runs all the file contents as sql.
+That'll do for the minute since a full solution would be a blog all by itself.
 ```java
 function = new Function(this, "SqlLambda", FunctionProps.builder()
         .role(lambdaRole)